CECAD-Bioinformatics-Facility-Projects/scRNASeq_FADDosome_inhibits_lymphoproliferative_disease_in_CASP8neg_RIPK3neg_mice/README.md

 ### Operating Systems
 - **Linux**: Ubuntu 22.04.5 LTS (tested)
-Ideally you should be able to run the pipeline on any operating system which supports the docker version we used to generate the docker container and any other compatible versions.
-However this was tested on the aforementioned Linux System.
+Ideally you should be able to run the code on any operating system which supports the docker version we used to generate the docker container and any other compatible versions.
+However this was tested on the aforementioned Linux System. **Also it should be possible to run the code outside the container if the libraries are installed on the host system as well.
+But this was not tested.**

 ### Software Dependencies
+It was tested with
-- **R**: 4.4.0+ (tested o4.4.1)
+- **R**: 4.4.0+
-- **Rstudio-Server**: Tested with 2025.05.0+496 (Mariposa Orchid) for Ubuntu Focal
+- **Rstudio-Server**: 2025.05.0+496 (Mariposa Orchid) for Ubuntu Focal
 - **Docker**: 28.1.1+

 ### R Package Dependencies (managed by renv)
 See renv.lock file.

 ### Hardware Requirements
-To be able to run it through from scratch without interruption you need the following hardware:
+To be able to run it you need the following hardware:
-- **RAM**: 128 GB RAM
+- **RAM**: 8 GB RAM
-- **Storage**: 50 GB free space (100 GB recommended)
+- **Storage**: around 50 GB free space at least
+[for the input you need around 5GB RAM and remaining part is a buffer for the installation of system libraries and R packages for docker]
 - **CPU**: 4+ cores recommended
 - **Network**: Internet connection for installation